-RESP ONSIBLE ENT ITY RECOMMENDATIONS IMPLEMENTATION PERIOD HANCOCK COUNTY HARRISON COUNTY CITY OF GULFPORT CITY OF LONG BEACH NCBC OTHER Conduct a feasibility study for additional coordination between the WMA and Port Bienville for utilization of the strategic port facilities.
-1 - 3 Years • WATERWAYS AND SUBME.
-The waterways and submerged I of Mississippi.
+RESPO ONSIBLE ENT ITY RECOMMENDATIONS IMPLEMENTATION PERIOD HANCOCK COUNTY HARRISON COUNTY CITY OF GULFPORT CITY OF LONG BEACH NCBC OTHER Conduct a feasibility study for additional coordination between the WMA and Port Bienville for utilization of the strategic port facilities.
+1 - 3 Years • WATERWAYS AND SUBME The waterways and submerged of Mississippi.
 Continue to coordinate with the Mississippi Secretary of the State, the Navy, Mississippi Department of Environmental Quality, and Hancock County regarding waterways and submerged lands.
-4 - 6 Years •
+4 - 6 Years • •

-RESP ONSIBLE ENT ITY RECOMMENDATIONS IMPLEMENTATION PERIOD HANCOCK COUNTY HARRISON COUNTY CITY OF GULFPORT CITY OF LONG BEACH NCBC OTHER PRIVATE LAND HOLDINGS Land use is limited due to the exist are currently used for mining and • • ately he ld lands Continue to pursue alternative funding sources to Within 10 Years •
+RESP ONSIBLE ENT ITY RECOMMENDATIONS IMPLEMENTATION PERIOD HANCOCK COUNTY HARRISON COUNTY CITY OF GULFPORT CITY OF LONG BEACH NCBC OTHER PRIVATE LAND HOLDINGS Land use is limited due to the existing buffer zone but private landowners still own property within the area.
+The privately held lands are currently used for mining and a variety of other uses and provide a flow of civilians in and out of the area.
+Continue to pursue alternative funding sources to Within 10 Years •